cyberbotics/webots/docs/guide/web-simulation.md

 - `logDir`: directory where the log files are written.
 Default value is "WEBOTS\_HOME/resources/web/server/log/simulation".
 - `monitorLogEnabled`: specify if the monitor data have to be stored in a file.

+HTTP request handlers:
+* The `/load` request returns the current load of the machine computed as the maximum value between all the monitored data (main CPU and GPU load and memory usage, and network usage).

+* The `/monitor` request opens a page showing some information about the current status of the simulation server machines, i.e the number of Webots instances running, the load of the CPU and GPU, the network usage.

+WebSocket request handlers:
-The `/client` request on the simulation server URL will setup a new Webots instance and return the Webots WebSocket URL.
+* The `/client` request on the simulation server URL will setup a new Webots instance and return the Webots WebSocket URL.
 The payload have to contain a `init` value with the format `[host, projectPart, worldFilename, user1Id, user1Name, user1Authentication, user2Id, user2Name, customData]`.
 This data is then used to retrieve the simulation data and setup the Webots project.

-The `/monitor` request opens a page showing some information about the current status of the simulation server machines, i.e the number of Webots instances running, the load of the CPU and GPU, the network usage.

-The `/load` request returns the current load of the machine computed as the maximum value between all the monitored data (main CPU and GPU load and memory usage, and network usage).

 #### Network Settings